Ariel Armony

 Dr. Ariel Armony is an Argentine-born academic and the current Vice Chancellor for Global Affairs at The University of Pittsburgh.
-Armony is the author of numerous books on political science, Latin American studies, and urban studies.
+Armony is the author of five books on political science, Latin American studies, and urban studies.
 Armony has led University of Pittsburgh's international programs since 2015, as Senior Director of International Programs and then as Vice Provost and Vice Chancellor for Global Affairs.
 He is also Director of the University Center for International Studies.
 In Fall of 2024, he will begin his new role as Provost and Executive Vice President of Babson College in Wellesley, Massachusetts.

 Early life

 Armony was born and raised in Buenos Aires.
 He attended the University of Buenos Aires in the 1980s, working as a journalist and as a director and actor for a theatre company.
 He traveled to the United States to study for his master's degree in international affairs at Ohio University, and stayed in the U.S. to earn his PhD in political science from the University of Pittsburgh.